wallarm/product-documentation/docs/latest/user-guides/search-and-filters/custom-report.md

 ## Download previously created PDF report

-The last three PDF reports are saved.
+The last three PDF reports including those [generated for vulnerabilities](../vulnerabilities.md#downloading-vulnerability-report) are saved.
 If necessary, download them from the export window.